flaupretre/terraform-ssh-tunnel/README.md

 If you want to set and/or replace environment variables before creating the tunnel, you can provide a non-empty 'env' input variable.
 This string will be 'eval'uated before launching the command to create the tunnel.
-When using an SSM connection, for instance, it can be used to set the 'AWS_PROFILE' variable.

 ## Requirements